kubernetes/website/docs/home/contribute/includes.md

 ---
 approvers:
 - chenopis
-title: Standard Include Statements
+title: Custom Jekyll Include Snippets
 ---

 {% capture overview %}
-This page explains the special include statements that can be used in Kubernetes documentation markdown.
+This page explains the custom Jekyll include snippets that can be used in Kubernetes documentation markdown.

+Read more about includes in the [Jekkyl documentation] (https://jekyllrb.com/docs/includes/).
 {% endcapture %}

 {% capture body %}